marcglasberg/asyncredux.com/flutter/advanced-actions/before-and-after-the-reducer.md

 # Before and after the reducer

-Suppose you want to prevent the user from touching the screen, while `MyAction` is running.
+Suppose you want to prevent the user from touching the screen while some action `MyAction` is running.
-This means adding a modal barrier before the action starts, and removing it after the action ends.
+This can be achieved by adding a modal barrier before the action starts, and removing it after it ends.

 It's indeed common to have some side effects before and after the reducer runs.
 To help you with these use cases, you may override your action methods `before()`